<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Legislative efforts like the 2019 SECURE Act aim to improve transparency in retirement planning by requiring plans to show potential annuity income streams, enhancing participants' understanding.

 With the increasing healthcare costs as a looming financial challenge for Baby Boomers nearing retirement, it's crucial for Ovintiv employees to plan strategically.
-A 2021 Fidelity Investments analysis highlighted that a couple retiring at 65 would need about $300,000 saved post-taxes just for medical expenses, excluding long-term care.
+According to Employee Benefit Research Institute estimates, a couple retiring at age 65 may need a substantial amount -- often exceeding $300,000 -- saved post-taxes just for medical expenses, excluding long-term care.

 In summary, as many Ovintiv employees and other Baby Boomers approach retirement, they face a metaphorical sea of financial uncertainty.
 Strong financial planning, substantial retirement savings, and steady income streams are essential for navigating this challenging phase, providing confidence that they can continue to enjoy a comfortable and secure retirement life.